Garlic Scapes, David MacTavish, Hutchinson

 do loop de loops, and make you wonder just what they are

 and what to do with them!
-They are in fact the immature
+Unless ypu are a botanist,

-the plant puts its energy into the bulb.
-They taste just
+its energy into the bulb.
+They taste just like mild

 - In season